 What is a trigger point?

-A unique fact about trigger points is that they refer pain to areas away from the actual muscle spasm or trigger point.Trigger points that refer pain to the head, jaw and face can be located in the jaw muscles, the neck, the shoulders and even the upper back.
-The diagram below shows some examples.
+The diagram below shows some examples of trigger points.
 The "X" is the location of the trigger point and the red area shows where the pain is expressed.
 There are many trigger points besides the ones that are shown here.